Henley: how to choose and wear this heroic garment

 © © CIE Hub (seen on Abhras)

-The type of layering recommended in cold and dry weather.
+The type of layering recommended for cold, dry weather.

-It is therefore a simple garment to the point of purity, whose only element of coquetry (the buttoned opening) is in fact designed as a functionality allowing you to play with the temperature of your body and the outside.
+It is therefore a simple garment to the point of purity, whose only coquettish element (the buttoned neckline) is in fact designed as a functionality allowing you to play with the temperature of your body and the outside.
 Which is not possible with a simple round neck.

 At the time, it was found in the following colors: ecru, olive and brown.
 In short, military tones.